 - The TOE includes security logic comprising detectors which monitor voltage, frequency and temperature. - The TOE is equipped with logic peripherals including 2 timers, 2 serial port for use in contact mode, 2 RF pins for use in contactless mode, an ISO7816 interface and an ISO7816 controller. - The TOE can be operated in contactless mode.
-RF contactless interface (CIC) with full sypport for ISO/IEC 14443 type A and B protocol. - The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
-This Firewall defines the user modes (Supervisor Mode and Non-Supervisor Mode) and many different address spaces.
+RF contactless interface (CIC) with full support for ISO/IEC 14443 type A and B protocol. - The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
+This Firewall defines the user modes (Supervisor Mode S.SUPER, and Non-Supervisor S.NON_SUPER) and many different address spaces [TD] - The TOE interfaces consist of: - The physical surface of the circuit, - The ISO7816-3 electrical contacts (VCC, GND, CLK, RSTN, I/O0, I/O1), - The ISO14443 RF contacts (RF1, RF2) - The software interface to the hardware component through memories and registers, - No other software interface (as there is no IC dedicated software in the TOE). - The guidance documents applicable for the development of the smartcard embedded software for this TOE are: - [TD] AT90SC12872RCFT Technical Data (TPR0097) - [AM_IS] AT90SC Addressing Modes and Instruction Set (1323) - [APP_SEC] Security Recommendations AT90SC ASL4 Products (TPR0066) - [APP_DES] Secure Hardware DES/TDES on the AT90SC ASL4 Products (TPR0063) - [APP_FWL] Using the Supervisor and User Mode in the AT90SC ASL4 Products (TPR0095)